Seattle Sounders FC Community Shield: 2010 Community Shield

-Yader Reyes was the referee for the second match.
-7,355 people were in attendance.
+2011 Community Shield

+The second match was watched by 7,355 people at Qwest Field.
 Jhon Kennedy Hurtado scored the first goal off a Fredy Montero free-kick to give Seattle a 1-0 lead.
 Colorado responded with a goal from the penalty spot by Jeff Larentowicz.
 But Fredy Montero scored two goals to claim the victory for the Sounders.

+2012 Community Shield

 11,140 people were in attendance.
 Fredy Montero scored the first goal off a header in the 61' minute to give Seattle a 1-0 lead.
 Chiapas was never able to break through.
 Later on in the 73' minute Fredy Montero scored another goal, securing the victory for the Sounders.